Benjamin H. Leader, 89, retired electrical engineer, died Monday, June 16, 2025.

 Visitation will be from 6:00 pm – 8:00 pm, Sunday, July 6, 2025, at Downing & Lahey East Mortuary.
 Funeral Service will be at 10:00 am, Monday, July 7, 2025, at Chapel Hill United Methodist Church.

 Benjamin was an Air Force Veteran, worked at Boeing until he received his degree in Electrical Engineering and worked for KG&E until his retirement.
 Benjamin and Betty were key members and helped start Chapel Hill Methodist Church in Wichita.
 He was solid and strong in his faith.
 For many years, he and Betty volunteered at InterFaith Ministries and fed the homeless community on Saturdays.
 Their mission was helping people in need.
 They wanted and did make a sincere difference in the lives of those less fortunate than themselves.
 They sponsored and befriended many families from other countries seeking refuge in the United States.
 Benjamin lived a life of service to others.
+Benjamin was a member of the Church of the Resurrection Charismatic Episcopal Church.
+Father Terry Hedrick, PhD and Benjamin had an exceptional friendship, often confiding in one another and a love for the gospel.
+When Benjamin became ill, Father Terry spent countless hours every week reading Bible verses and playing music for Benjamin, providing solace for Ben and his family members.
+Jeff Gannon and Father Terry were extraordinary faith friends and very supportive to Ben as he walked his path of loving Jesus which became the ever present and lasting focus of his life.

 Benjamin was an avid traveler, bird watcher and story teller.

 Benjamin is preceded in death by his parents, Charles Otis and Annie Marie (Sizemore) Leader; wife, Elizabeth “Betty” (Manspeaker) Leader; and brother, Spencer Leader.
-Hs is survived by his brother, Charles Wade (Sharon) Leader of Douglass, KS; Sister, Pam Marie Leader of Norman, OK; Sisters-in-law, Lenore Leader of Wichita, KS, Nancy A. Smith of El Dorado, KS, Ruth Hinshaw of Andover; nephews, Jeff Leader, Paul David Leader, Charles Duncan Leader, Justin Eric Tate, John Manspeaker and Kevin Hinshaw; nieces, Susan Renee Leader, Jessica Marie Tate, Betty Wise, Lynn Boes, Peggy Nieses, Mary Ann Schnack and Terri Keacher; special and dear friends, Anita (Foster) Warriner and Family and Father Terry and Julie Hedrick.
+He is survived by his brother, Charles Wade (Sharon) Leader of Douglass, KS; Sister, Pam Marie Leader of Norman, OK; Sisters-in-law, Lenore Leader of Wichita, KS, Nancy A. Smith of El Dorado, KS, Ruth Hinshaw of Andover; nephews, Jeff Leader, Paul David Leader, Charles Duncan Leader, Justin Eric Tate, John Manspeaker and Kevin Hinshaw; nieces, Susan Renee Leader, Jessica Marie Tate, Betty Wise, Lynn Boes, Peggy Neises, Mary Ann Schnack and Terri Keacher; special and dear friends, Anita (Foster) Warriner and Family and Father Terry and Julie Hedrick.

 Memorials have been established with: American Leprosy Missions, P. O. Box 758631, Topeka, KS 66675-8631 or Nature Conservancy of Kansas, P. O. Box 4345, Topeka, KS 66604.